Get started with your free required documentation list

 After the Ceremony

 If you would like to request more than two marriage certificates then please inform your wedding consultant.
-Your wedding consultant will then make sure that the town hall have the requested number of certificates ready.
-There are no extra charges for extra marriage certificates.
+Your wedding consultant will then make sure that the town hall has the requested number of certificates ready.
+There are no extra charges* for extra marriage certificates.

 The Historical Wedding Room in Copenhagen